HEASARC/heasarc-tutorials/tutorials/useful_high_energy_tools/heasoftpy/getting-started.md

 # Getting Started with HEASoftpy

 ## Learning Goals
-This tutorial provides a quick-start guide to using `heasoftpy`, the Python wrapper of the high-energy astrophysics software HEASoft.
+This tutorial provides a quick-start guide to using `heasoftpy`, a Python wrapper for the high-energy astrophysics software HEASoft.

 By the end of this tutorial, you will: